Sicatho/JavaAPI/README.md

 # JavaAPI

 This project uses Java, Spring, and JPA to make 2 API's available that retrieve data from a local instance of a postgres database given an input.
+I followed a tutorial to practice creating Java API's using Spring.

 To run this locally, first download postgres and set up a local instance of a database, change the application.properties file with your username/password, and then create a table called Person and add some dummy data to it.
 Here's the sql I used: